BACKGROUND IMAGE: ikonacolor/iStock

 But don't worry, cloud.
 You aren't being replaced by edge.
 While time-sensitive analytics will be done at the IoT edge, the more resource-intensive processing will still be sent to the cloud.
 And the cloud will be where edge devices send exceptions and summaries for storage or further processing.
 Additionally, the cloud will be responsible for digesting IoT data and building machine learning models, which will then be sent down the edge to put into action.

-There's much to explore in this new development combining IoT and edge computing -- its potential benefits, for a start.
+There's much to explore in this new development combining IoT and edge computing.
 And consider how IoT edge systems ease the analytical burden, not to mention how using IoT and edge computing together actually works.
 Just when you thought IoT couldn't get more exciting.